-EV 560 THESIS/PROJECT PREPARATION
+EV 560 Thesis/Project Preparation

 Students will make satisfactory progress toward developing a proposal for the thesis/non-thesis project.
 The thesis/non-thesis project will be of substantial depth that explores a specific area of environmental education and integrates the MSEE curriculum.
 This course is subject to repeated registration.
 Students must receive a passing grade (P) before a student enrolls in EV 570.
-(Summer Semester: Year Two; 3 credits, P/F.)
+(3 credits, P/F.)

-EV 570 NONRESIDENT THESIS/PROJECT
+EV 570 Nonresident Thesis/Project

 This course is for non-resident graduate students who have completed all course requirements for the Masters of Science in Environmental Education, but have not completed the thesis/project.
-Pre-requisite: Satisfactory completion of EV 560.
-(0 credit, S/NS) Fee: \$500
+Pre-requisite: Satisfactory completion of EV 560. (o credit, S/NS) Fee: \$500